simon-duchastel/personal-website/content/posts/review-the-art-of-doing-science-and-engineering/_index.md

 ---
-title: "The Art of Doing Science and Engineering"
+title: "Review: The Art of Doing Science and Engineering"
 date: 2024-09-01
 layout: single
 categories: ["Book Reviews"]